krehberger/krFBConnector/README.md

 # Fritz!Box Connector

 Windows Powershell module which use the Fritz!Box TR64-Api Webservices.
-In a first version cmdlets for creating and updating Fritz!Box phonebooks are impleted.
+In a first version cmdlets for creating and updating Fritz!Box phonebooks are implemented.

 ## Installation